neo4j/graph-data-science-client/doc/sphinx/source/ml.rst

 Machine learning procedures
 ----------------------------
-All the machine learning procedures under the `gds` namespace.
+Listing of all machine learning procedures in the Neo4j Graph Data Science Python Client API..
 This includes running embedding algorithms and creating various pipelines.
+These all assume that an object of :class:`.GraphDataScience` is available as `gds`.

 .. py:function:: gds.pipeline.get(pipeline_name: str) -> TrainingPipeline[PipelineModel]